nsubstitute/NSubstitute/README.markdown

 ### What is it?

+NSubstitute is a friendly substitute for .NET mocking frameworks.

 It's like a stub with property behaviour.
 With nice semantics for setting return values.
 It only has one mode - loose semantics, which you can query afterwards.
 It's meant to be simple, succinct and pleasant to use.

+It's also a work in progress (and in the early stages of progress at that).

 ### Basic use